 2. Administrative Components

 Before pitching it is important to prepare a press kit for you business.
-This is one document, which includes press pictures, executive biographies for the company’s key employees and major accomplishments.
+This is one document, which includes press pictures, executive biographies for the company’s key employees and major accomplishments (some companies also include data from their employee time tracking software).
 For each company events and major announcement a press release should be composed outlining the who, what where, when and why.
 This will be helpful when looking to get press for a specific event or product launch.

 When pitching be sure to be pay attention to detail and be organic.
 Greet the journalist by name and mention not only great elements of your brand, but draw the connection between your brand and how it fits the publications mission.
 The email needs to be short and persuasive, just enough to get a response and have the journalist follow up with how they will need to move forward with the story.
 The art of pitching does not only consist of sending one email.
 Sometimes it is great to follow up with a follow phone call and inquire if they email has been received along with a brief elevator pitch.

 Engaging on social media from your company page, by using specific industry keywords and hashtags is also helpful.
 A good journalist keeps abreast on industry trends and if you are effectively updating on your brands page a journalist may come across your page to inquire more for a possible feature.

 Long term business owners should hire a public relations person either in-house or on a consultant basis to focus on media pitching.
 As the brands owner you would want to focus on building the company and have your pr inform the public of all the great things your company has accomplished.

 Raven Robinson is a public relations consultant based in New York City.
 She can be reached at firstname.lastname@example.org

 Twitter : Pr2Politics